isotopp/isotopp.github.io/_posts/2019-09-26-how-not-to-handle-an-ingame-incident.md

 and looked at the prices for
 [Rockforth Fertilizer](https://eddb.io/commodity/359).
 What they found was a single station buying and selling the good at the same time, and buying it at about 9000 CR higher than they sold it.

+So here is what we have:

+- Fdev introduces a new tradeable good by the way of the backstory.
+- They announce that, and introductory prices in Galnet in order to alert players to this fact and to lure them to Riedquat.
+- They misconfigure a station in Riedquat so that it sells and buys the new good to Fdev's disadvantage.
+- Players follow the trail and … trade.
+A lot.

 Of course, that news made the rounds rather quickly, and soon a lot of people were docking large freighters at Marshall and bought and sold fertilizer as quickly as the game GUI would fill and empty their cargo bays.
-That is easily several million CR per 5s, and I know of some people who ran this for 11 billion CR (11E09 CR).
+That is easily several million CR every five seconds, and I know of some people who ran this for 11 billion CR (11e09 CR).

-### That is what Frontier did.
+### That is what Frontier did to "fix".

 Frontier Developments became aware of the misconfigured station only after several hours, and the sale was available for the larger part of a day, from